FINANCIAL AID & SCHOLARSHIPS

 Need-Based Financial Aid

 Financial need is determined through an application that is submitted to FACTS* Management.
-Parents/guardians of Incoming Freshmen, Class of 2025, must complete the online FACTS application for need-based financial aid and upload all 2019 Federal Tax forms and W2's including all supporting tax schedules from October 1, 2020 through November 30, 2020 by clicking here.
+Parents/guardians of Incoming Freshmen, Class of 2026, must complete the online FACTS application for need-based financial aid and upload all 2020 Federal Tax forms and W2's including all supporting tax schedules from October 1, 2021 through November 26, 2021 by clicking here.
 Current families and returning families will be expected to submit their 2021 taxable and non-taxable documents in February 2022 through April 15, 2022.
 If you have questions about need-based financial aid or need assistance in completing the online application, please contact Mrs. Sarah Boddy at 216-221-3776 x304.

 Click here for the FACTS Instructional Information Sheet.